multiplemonomials/Code-Delicious/content/Miso Ramen.md

 - 1 tsp [doubanjiang paste](https://www.amazon.com/Natural-Plus-Green-Doubangjiang-Ingredient/dp/B08TVHRTDP/ref=sr_1_4?keywords=Doubanjiang&qid=1683396318&sr=8-4) (optional, gives a moderate spice level)

 *To make it interesting, you can use a 50/50 mix of Chinese soy sauce (Pearl River Bridge or Lee Kum Kee) and Japanese (Kikkoman), though using exclusively Japanese soy sauce should work fine.

+## Modifications
+To make this recipe gluten-free, use only tamari for the soy sauce, and choose gluten-free noodles (e.g. rice noodles).
+Also be sure to verify that your fake chicken broth of choice is gluten-free as I am told not all of them are.

 ## Directions: